jbottum/t5pat/langchain_markdown46.md

 from langchain.llms import HuggingFacePipeline from transformers import AutoTokenizer, AutoModelForSeq2SeqLM, pipeline
 ```
-The first line imports time, which we use to time the generation time of each pipeline.
+The first line imports time, which we use to measure the generation time of each pipeline amd the load times for the model, pipelines and tokeneizers.
-The second line impoort matplotlib.pyploy as plt, which is used for the chart generations.
+The second line imports matplotlib.pyploy as plt, which is used for the chart generations.
 The next line imports HuggingFacePipeline from langchain.llms.
-The second line imports AutoTokenizer, AutoModelForSeq2SeqLM, pipeline from transformer.
+The next line imports AutoTokenizer, AutoModelForSeq2SeqLM, pipeline from transformer.

 ```
 import os